mu-arch/SaureksCloset/README.md

 ### Visible Bags with dynamic physics

 - 15 bag models with soft and hard physics systems based on the bag type.
+Equip and precisely position up to 3 bags on the back and 2 on the hips.
+- Bags stay consistently sized for realism, so a Runecloth bag on a gnome would take up their whole back, versus a Tauren that could comfortably fit 4 or more.
+In the bag precision tuner you can adjust their size if you want to.
+- Hard physics: Hard leather bags rock and bounce realistically as if they had weight.
+Jumping/falling causes the bag to tilt and fly up in the air realistically.

 <table>
 <tr>